vivaria/edisonrul.ing/docs/source/cards/absorbing-kid-from-the-sky.md

-# ABSORBING KID FROM THE SKY
+# Absorbing Kid From The Sky

 > ① When this card destroys a monster and sends it to the Graveyard as a result of battle, increase your Life Points by the Level of the destroyed monster x 300 points.